 Known then as Lyons yard.
 This was a very important 19th century transport hub.
-An old 19th century map overlayed over a present day map shows the railhead and the extent of the rail links.
+An old 19th century map overlaid over a present day map shows the rail head and the extent of the rail links.
 Many sidings terminated at the side of the Sankey or St Helens Canal.
-This was in it’s time a state of the art, cutting edge transport link, unrivalled anywhere in the world
+This was in it’s time a state of the art, cutting edge transport link, unrivaled anywhere in the world

-The solution to transporting large heavy loads over long distances: a global first
+The solution to transporting large heavy loads over long distances, the world would follow

-Previously hauled by horse and cart via ancient cart tracks, but not in the quantities now possible.
+Previously hauled by horse and cart over ancient medieval cart tracks, but not in the quantities now possible.

 Innovation at it’s best